-WordPress SEO, or Search Engine Optimization is all about getting your site to rank highly in search engine results.
+WordPress Search Engine Optimization or SEO is all about getting your site to rank highly in search engine results.

 To be able to blog successfully and create WordPress sites that perform well in search engine results you need to ensure that your site is optimized for specific keywords or phrases.
 For example if your site is about dog baskets you need to design your site so that when a user types terms like “dog baskets” into search engines like Google, your site appears as one of the first results.

 You need to do more than just producing great creative writing on your favorite subjects to rank well in search engine results.